 I woke up from the most amazing dream.
 I was driving a strange contraption through the sky saving some people and their things.
 I remember telling myself, you will be okay if you don’t look down.
 I started to look down a couple of times but would immediately raise my chin up.
 Below me, things were crashing and piling up.
 I took a round trip, and then everything settled down.
-At the end, some ladies were thanking me, but an old man said that what I saw never happened.
+At the end, some ladies were thanking me, but an old man said he never saw it happened.

 Mt.Fuji from Koshigoe wharf, Kamakura—TripAdvisor UK